jesture-ai/jesture-sdk/jesture_sdk/README.md

 # jesture_sdk

-The SDK itself for now consists of full_cpu.dylib file and mediapipe/ folder.
-Please check [Install](https://github.com/jesture-ai/jesture-sdk#install) section on how to get them.
+The SDK itself consists of `full_cpu.dylib` file and `mediapipe/` folder.
+Please check the [Install](https://github.com/jesture-ai/jesture-sdk#install) section on how to get them.

 ## Table of Available Gestures: